pyenv/pyenv/README.md

 ### rbenv shell ###

 Sets a shell-specific Ruby version by setting the `RBENV_VERSION` environment variable in your shell.
-This version overrides both project-specific versions and the global version.
+This version overrides application-specific versions and the global version.

     $ rbenv shell jruby-1.7.1